emma-ladouceur/Prioritize-Species-Restoration/README.md

 **puvsp.csv** This is the 'plant species-trait/attribute' matrix in long format.

-**spec.csv** This is a list of 'attributes'conservation features' (terminology from prioritizr and MARXAN documentations).
+**spec.csv** This is a list of 'conservation features' (terminology from prioritizr and MARXAN documentations).
 In this case conservation features are plant traits/atrributes.
-This contains the conservation feature/attribute name (name), the conservation feature id (id), the target (target- in prioritizr and MARXAN documentation), broad category assigned to each conservation feature attribute (category), and the objective.
+This contains the conservation feature/attribute name (name), the conservation feature id (id), the target (target- see prioritizr and MARXAN documentation), broad category assigned to each conservation feature attribute (category), and the objective name.